circlespainter/daml-rental/README.md

 ## Limitations

-At present only two choices are implemented and the rest are left out as an exercise to the reader ;) : `Authority` registers a property and `Landlord` puts it to rent; the rest of the steps have to be carried out using the [DAML Navigator](https://docs.daml.com/tools/navigator/index.html) UI.
+At present only two choices are implemented and the rest are left out as an exercise to the reader ;) : `Authority` registers a property and `Landlord` puts it to rent; the rest of the steps have to be carried out using the [Daml Navigator](https://docs.daml.com/tools/navigator/index.html) UI.

 ## Getting started

-Running it requires the [DAML SDK](https://docs.daml.com/0.13.46/index.html) (0.13.46 or above) as well as [`yarn`](https://yarnpkg.com/) (and their respective prerequisites).
+Running it requires the [Daml SDK](https://docs.daml.com/0.13.46/index.html) (0.13.46 or above) as well as [`yarn`](https://yarnpkg.com/) (and their respective prerequisites).

 In the first terminal: